teapython/OpenCV/README.md

-# Virtual Makeup - Apply Lipstick
+# Virtual Makeup - Apply Earrings

-This is a demonstration of how to use OpenCV and Dlib to apply lipstick to a face image, also a project for my attended online OpenCV course: Computer Vision II.
-Simple but fun!
+This is a demonstration of how to use OpenCV and Dlib to apply earrings to a face image, also a project for the OpenCV course: Computer Vision II.
+For those who love earrings!

 ## The Core Idea

 - Detect landmarks on the face
-- Fill the upper and lower lips with the lipstick color
-- Generate a blurred lip mask
+- Scale the earring image to fit to the face
+- Estimate the earlobe locations based on landmarks
+- Using earlobe locations to find regions on the face image to be replaced with the earring images
-- Alpha blend the mask with the lip-colored image for a more natural looking
+- Alpha blend images from cutting these region with the earring images
+- Replace regions on the face images with the alpha-blended images

 ## Code